SAP-docs/preview.developer.concur.com/src/platform/base-uris.markdown

 * For migrated clients:
   * Because the API credential had been created in Implementation and not updated after migration, customers by default must use the below Implementation-specific links for API calls which will automatically be redirected to production.
 If migrated clients perform a direct API call using production URLs as listed above, it will fail with an error like “invalid client id.”
-  * The recommendation for migrated clients is for teams to create a new set of API credentials in the production environments so that the client can use those in their host name (base URI) rather than retain Implementation URLs as the plan is to deprecate these below Implementation links in future.
 * For net new clients:
   * Net new PSE clients can use the same URLs as their production entities for their API calls as listed in table above.